atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/optimize-your-sql-query.md

 2. **Avoid SELECT DISTINCT if possible:** SELECT DISTINCT works by grouping all fields in the query to create distinct results.
 To accomplish this goal however, a large amount of processing power is required.
 3. **Use WHERE instead of HAVING to define Filters:** As per the SQL order of operations, HAVING statements are calculated after WHERE statements.
 If we need to filter a query based on conditions, a WHERE statement is more efficient.
 4. **Use WILDCARDS at the end of the phrase:** When a leading wildcard is used, especially in combination with an ending wildcard, the database is tasked with searching all records for a match anywhere within the selected field.
-     Consider this query to pull cities beginning with ‘Char’:
+     Consider this query to pull cities beginning with 'Char':
      ```sql
      SELECT City FROM Customers
-     WHERE City LIKE ‘%Char%’
+     WHERE City LIKE '%Char%'
      A more efficient query would be:
      SELECT City FROM Customers
-     WHERE City LIKE ‘Char%’
+     WHERE City LIKE 'Char%'
      ```
 5. **Use LIMIT to sample query results:** Before running a query for the first time, ensure the results will be desirable and meaningful by using a LIMIT statement.
 6. **Run Queries During Off-Peak Times:** Heavier queries which take a lot of database load should run when concurrent users are at their lowest number, which is typically during the middle of the night.